saltcorn/saltcorn/README.md

 .local/bin/saltcorn serve
 ```

 Now open http://localhost:3000/ in your browser.
-When you want to run this again, you need to run the `export` line and the `saltcorn serve` line. or simply run `SQLITE_FILEPATH=~/saltcorn.sqlite .local/bin/saltcorn serve`.
+When you want to run this again, you need to run the `export` line and the `saltcorn serve` line.
+Or simply run `SQLITE_FILEPATH=~/saltcorn.sqlite .local/bin/saltcorn serve`.

 #### Server